nvmwill/nexmo-developer/_documentation/en/video/guides/archiving.md

 Property | Description |
 -- | -- | -- |
-``createdAt`` | The timestamp for when the call to start the recording occurred, expressed in milliseconds since the Unix epoch (January 1, 1970, 00:00:00 UTC).
+``createdAt`` | The timestamp for when the call to start the archive occurred, expressed in milliseconds since the Unix epoch (January 1, 1970, 00:00:00 UTC).
 Note that this value is rounded to the nearest second.
 Also note that this value differs from the `createdAt` value in the REST method for retrieving archive and the `createdAt` value in the manifest for an individual stream archive.
 In those, the `createdAt` value is set to the time the recording effectively started on the Vonage servers (not the time when the call to start the recording occurred).
-Note that even if a call to start a recording is issued, the recording will not effectively start on the Vonage server until at least one client publishes a stream in the session.
+Note that even if a call to start an archive is issued, the recording will not effectively start on the Vonage server until at least one client publishes a stream in the session.
-``duration`` | The duration of the recording in seconds.
-For recordings that are in progress (with the status property set `started`), this value is set to 0.
+``duration`` | The duration of the archive in seconds.
+For archive that are in progress (with the status property set `started`), this value is set to 0.
-``id`` | The recording's unique ID.
+``id`` | The archive's unique ID.
-``name`` | The name of the recording you supplied (this is optional).
+``name`` | The name of the archive you supplied (this is optional).
 ``partnerId`` | Your Vonage API key.
 ``resolution`` | The resolution of the archive (either `640x480`, `480x640`, `1280x720`, `720x1280`, `1920x1080`, or `1080x1920`).
 This property is only set for composed archives.
 You can set the resolution of a composed archive when calling the start archive method of the Vonage Video REST API.
-``reason`` | For recordings with the status `stopped` or `failed`, this string describes the reason the archive stopped (such as "maximum duration exceeded") or failed.
+``reason`` | For archives with the status `stopped` or `failed`, this string describes the reason the archive stopped (such as "maximum duration exceeded") or failed.
-``sessionId`` | The session ID of the Vonage Video session that was recorded.
+``sessionId`` | The session ID of the Vonage Video session that was archived.
-``size`` | The size of the recording file.
-For recordings that have not been generated, this value is set to 0.
+``size`` | The size of the archive file.
+For archive that have not been generated, this value is set to 0.
-``status`` | The status of the recording:
+``status`` | The status of the archive:
 | `available` | The archive is available for download from Vonage.
-| `expired` | The recording is no longer available for download from the Vonage cloud.
+| `expired` | The archive is no longer available for download from the Vonage cloud.
 Recordings on the Vonage cloud are only available for 72 hours from the time they are created.
-| `failed` | The recording failed.
+| `failed` | The archive recording failed.
-| `paused` | When a recording is paused, nothing is recorded.
-The recording is paused if no clients are publishing streams to the session (in this case, there is a timeout of 60 minutes, after which the recording stops and the recording status changes to `stopped`) or all clients disconnect the session (in which case, the recording stops after 60 seconds and the status changes to `stopped`).
-If a client resumes publishing while the recording is in the `paused` state, then the recording resumes and the status changes back to `started`.
+| `paused` | When an archive is paused, nothing is recorded.
+The archive is paused if no clients are publishing streams to the session (in this case, there is a timeout of 60 minutes, after which the archive stops and the archive status changes to `stopped`) or all clients disconnect the session (in which case, the recording stops after 60 seconds and the status changes to `stopped`).
+If a client resumes publishing while the archive is in the `paused` state, then the recording resumes and the status changes back to `started`.
-| `started` | The recording started and is in the process of being recorded.
+| `started` | The archive started and is in the process of being recorded.
 | `stopped` | Recording has stopped.
-| `uploaded` | The recording is available for download from the S3 bucket or Azure container you specified in your Vonage Account.
-Note that for very small recordings, the `uploaded` status event may occur before the `stopped` status event.
+| `uploaded` | The archive is available for download from the S3 bucket or Azure container you specified in your Vonage Account.
+Note that for very small archives, the `uploaded` status event may occur before the `stopped` status event.
 ``streamMode`` | Whether all streams are included in the archive (`auto`) or you select streams to include in the archive (`manual`).
-See [Selecting streams to be included in a recording](#selecting-streams-to-be-included-in-a-recording).
+See [Selecting streams to be included in an archive](#selecting-streams-to-be-included-in-a-archives).
 ``streams`` | An array of objects corresponding to streams currently being archived.
 This is only set for an archive with the status set to `started`.
 Each object in the array includes the following properties:
-| `streams` | The stream ID of the stream included in the recording.
+| `streams` | The stream ID of the stream included in the archive.
-| `hasAudio` | Whether the stream's audio is included in the recording.
+| `hasAudio` | Whether the stream's audio is included in the archive.
-| `hasVideo` | Whether the stream's video is included in the recording.
+| `hasVideo` | Whether the stream's video is included in the archive.
-``url`` | The download URL of the available recording file.
-This is only set for a recording with the status set to `available`; for other recordings, (including recordings with the status `uploaded`) this property is set to `null`.
+``url`` | The download URL of the available archive file.
+This is only set for an archive with the status set to `available`; for other archives, (including archives with the status `uploaded`) this property is set to `null`.
 The download URL is obfuscated, and the file is only available from the URL for 10 minutes.
 To generate a new URL, use the REST API for retrieving archive information or listing archives.

 You can also view the status of archives in your Vonage Account:

 1. Navigate to your Vonage Account dashboard.
-2. From the list of projects in the left of the page, select the project that will contain sessions that you are recording.
+2. From the list of projects in the left of the page, select the project that will contain sessions that you are archiving.
-3. In the Recording section, click the Recordings List tab.
-Details on recordings in the project are listed.
+3. In the archiving section, click the Archive List tab.
+Details on archives in the project are listed.

 ## Archive security

 You can secure your archives in the following ways:

-* **Turn off archive storage fallback** — By default, Vonage stores a recording file on Vonage servers if it was unable to upload the file to your specified S3 or Azure server.
+* **Turn off archive storage fallback** — By default, Vonage stores an archive file on Vonage servers if it was unable to upload the file to your specified S3 or Azure server.
 To prevent this fallback storage, log in to your Vonage Account, select the project, and set the option to disable archive storage fallback.
 * **Use Vonage encryption** — This allows you to create Vonage archives where the data is never at rest in an unencrypted state.
 Of the available methods of securing your Vonage recordings, this provides the highest level of security.
 This is available as an add-on feature.
 For more information, see the Vonage encryption documentation.
 * **Use Amazon S3 server-side encryption** — This uses Amazon S3-managed encryption keys for encryption.
 Learn about Amazon S3 server-side encryption [here](/video/guides/amazon-s3-encryption).